s1rcheese/hyperr/story/README.md

 I had been called "gay" (which I wasn't) for creating it.
 But I was admin in the guy-who-called-me-gay's Discord Server, and I later banned all everyone I could, and deleted all the bots on his Discord Server.

-I orignally worked with a guy from the Arab Republic of Egypt to work on the bot, he did contributed some stuff to the bot.
+I orignally worked with a Egyptian guy to work on the bot, he did contributed some stuff to the bot, though I did most of the stuff.